ekasitk/proxy4sparkui/README.md

 # proxy4sparkui
 Configure nginx on the master node for a reverse proxy to Apache Spark web UI and history server.
 No more ssh socks/tunnel.
+Useful for spark clusters in cloud.

 # Dependencies
 * nginx-1.9.4 or later